Capillary/ecom-api-document/source/includes/_location.md

 ### Request Parameters
 Parameter | Description
 --------- | -----------
-MerchantId | The unique id (GUID) of the merchant concerning the location that you want to fetch LocationId | Unique location id for which you want to see details
+MerchantId | string | The unique id (GUID) of the merchant concerning the location that you want to fetch LocationId | string | Unique location id for which you want to see details